massimo-zaniboni/asterisell-v5/doc/website/configuration.rst

 .. _notifications:

-Warning Emails for High Call Costs ..................................
+Warning emails for high call costs ..................................

 You can customize